Mustaffa96/fast_track_javascript/006_async_js/14_async_await/README.md

-I'm unable to access external websites, but I can certainly explain the concept of `async/await` in JavaScript to you.

 `async/await` is a feature in JavaScript that allows you to work with asynchronous code in a more readable and synchronous-like manner.
 It's often used with functions that return promises, such as those involving network requests or file I/O.

 Here's a brief overview of how it works: